 \subsection{Condition of the Semi-Classical Approximation}

-At the end of this section, we discuss the condition underlying the semiclassical approximation employed in deriving our HK-like IVR, namely, the condition under which our HK-like IVR provides a good approximation to the exact matrix element of the Boltzmann operator.
-For comparison, recall that the semiclassical approximation used in the derivation of the van Vleck propagator requires the characteristic length scale $l_V$ of the potential energy variation to be much larger than the de Broglie wavelength~\cite{Weinberg}.
-The condition adopted here is similar: specifically, for a system with $N$ cooridnates, $l_V$ should be much larger than both $\sqrt{\hbar/\gamma_j}$ and $\sqrt{\hbar\tau/m_j}=\sqrt{\hbar/(k_BTm_j)}$ ($j=1,...,N$).
-Thus, the semi-classical approximation works well in the high temperature systems.
-Additionally, in practical calculations for realistic systems, appropriate values of $\gamma_j$ ($j=1,...,N$) should be chosen to ensure that this condition is satisfied.
+At the end of this section, we discuss the condition underlying the semi-classical approximation employed in deriving our HK-like IVR, namely, the condition under which our HK-like IVR provides a good approximation to the exact matrix element of the Boltzmann operator.
+For comparison, recall that the semi-classical approximation used in the derivation of the van Vleck propagator requires the characteristic length (CL) scale of the potential energy variation to be much larger than the de Broglie wavelength~\cite{Weinberg}.
+The condition adopted here is similar:

+Here classical CLs refer to those associated with the potential energy, which are $\hbar$-independent, and quantum CLs are those proportional to $\hbar^\alpha$ with $\alpha>0$.
+Specifically, for a system with $N$ coordinates, the quantum CLs are $\sqrt{\hbar/\gamma_j}$ and $\sqrt{\hbar\tau/m_j}=\sqrt{\hbar^2/(k_BTm_j)}$ ($j=1,...,N$), etc. Note that condition (\ref{con}) implies that the semi-classical approximation is not applicable at very low temperatures.
+Additionally, in practical calculations for realistic systems, appropriate values of $\gamma_j$ ($j=1,...,N$) should be chosen to ensure that the condition Eq.~(\ref{con}) is satisfied.